These resources provide help with planning ahead for NICE guidance, understanding where you are now, and conducting improvement initiatives.

 The content of tools depends on the guidance but can include the following:

-- background information such as prevalence of the condition
+- background information such as

 - an overview of the key steps and decision points in the pathway for a specific piece of NICE guidance